North Shore Albions: 1920-1929

 Marist won a gripping game 20-17 to deny North Shore their third first grade championship.

 North Shore won the first grade championship for the 3rd time in 1928.
 At this time it was named the Monteith Shield and was replaced by the Fox Memorial Shield in 1931.
 They had a 9 win, 3 loss record and finished 3 competition points ahead of the Richmond Rovers.
+Auckland representative, Ernest Ruby is standing second from the right.
 The following year in 1929 they were tied with Ponsonby United after the final round so a final was played however they lost 5-0 before 11,000 at Carlaw Park.

 1930-1939

+North Shore won the championship twice in the 1930s.
+The first was in 1932 while the second was in the following year when they went back to back with victory in 1933.
+Their teams included New Zealand international players such as Len Scott, Allan Seagar, Dick Smith, Bert Leatherbarrow, and Albert Laing, as well as Auckland representatives Hugh Simpson, Ted Scott, Ernest Ruby, Horace Hunt, Leslie Oliff, Alf Smith, and John Donald.
+While Waikato and New Zealand player James Jones joined the side in 1932.

+North Shore v Eastern Suburbs (Sydney)

 In 1931 North Shore played against Eastern Suburbs from Sydney.
 The match was played on October 10 at Carlaw Park before a crowd of 17,000.
 North Shore lost a high scoring match by 41 points to 27.

+North Shore & Marist Combined v Eastern Suburbs

 Then a week later on October 17 a combined North Shore and Marist side played the same opponent and won 14 to 13 before 15,000 at Carlaw Park.

+North Shore v St George

+In 1933 North Shore won the championship by one point from Marist.
+At the end of the season St George, who had finished runner up in the NSWRL championship toured New Zealand.
+In their first game on September 23 they played North Shore and won 17-8.

+1940-1949

+In 1940 North Shore won the Stormont Shield for the fourth time in their history.
+They defeated Richmond Rovers 15-10 in the final at Carlaw Park in front of 5,000 spectators.

+North Shore won the Fox Memorial once again in 1941.